For years we have heard, “Take a Glucosamine supplement for joint pain.”

 I couldn’t figure out why I was eating so much chocolate.
 I was gaining “belly fat” that is impossible to lose and is usually associated with an imbalance in sugar/glucose metabolism, hypoglycemia, or diabetes.

 On my mother’s side, everyone has diabetes.
 Most of them have type II insulin injecting diabetes.
 In my immediate family only my sister and I have avoided the diabetic label.
 Well…almost.

 About 20 years ago I was diagnosed diabetic.
 At that time, I changed a lot and used orthomolecular information to change my world.
 It took three years and my fasting blood glucose has been a consistent 99.0 until two years ago when it moved up to 100.

 Free-ranging the office chocolates has always been my early warning sign that my blood chemistry is off, and I need to do something about it.
 I implemented my daily vitamin and mineral supplement plan.

 Taking supplements day-in and day-out is tedious.
 But, with a little effort, I can do it.

 To help with the weight issue, I started changing my diet going more vegan and doing things that help the liver such as drinking sauerkraut juice (yuck, right?).
 I know this works.
 It’s worked in the past.
 To find an easy Liver Detox, check out this video.
 This time, the only difference was I had added in a couple supplements to address the insane amount of stress that I had been under and a supplement for joint pain.
 That was my glucosamine supplement.

 Everything still sounds like I’m on the right path.
 A month into taking the supplements, I start getting diarrhea.
-I start feeling exhausted.
+I started feeling exhausted.
 Then I start feeling bloated.
 I wasn’t losing weight.
 I was eating like a wraith and looking like a whale.
 My body aches were getting worse instead of better.